 Tips: The lowest priced rooms are good value (often under £100), but these rooms are fairly small and cozy (see our photo).
 If you are looking for the best and largest rooms, ask for one of the 4-poster bed rooms or the apartment.

 Even if you are not staying here, if you are a Davidson, be sure to stop at the small Clan Davidson museum at Tulloch Castle as it is worth a look around.
 The museum is normally locked but someone at reception can let you inside.
 Dingwall is a good place to stop for food, fuel, and other services and there is also the Dingwall Museum, a small town history museum run by friendly volunteers.

 Kincraig Castle Hotel

 Price: Room rates typically range from £120 – £300 per night for double occupancy.
-Compare Kincraig Castle Hotel prices to find the best rates.
+Check Kincraig Castle Hotel prices here to find the best rates for your dates.